Massive photons: an infrared regularization scheme for lattice QCD+QED

 where $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$; throughout this study, we work in Landau gauge, corresponding to the limit $\xi\rightarrow0$.
 An Abelian theory, such as QED, with a massive vector gauge field is still perturbatively renormalizable.
-This well known result follows from the fact that it is possible to find a BRST transformation that leaves the Lagrangian invariant up to a total divergence~\cite{Collins:1984xc}.
-Keeping in mind that the BRST symmetry is not a property of the continuum theory but rather of a gauge invariant ultraviolet cutoff~\cite{Luscher:1988sd}, one can show that the renormalizability follows from the power-counting theorems for a lattice regularization~\cite{Reisz:1987da}.
+This well known result follows from the fact that it is possible to find a Becchi-Rouet-Stora-Tyutin (BRST) transformation that leaves the Lagrangian invariant up to a total divergence~\cite{Collins:1984xc}.
+The BRST symmetry is preserved if one uses a gauge invariant UV cutoff~\cite{Luscher:1988sd}, such as a spacetime lattice; thus, the renormalizability follows from the power-counting theorems for a lattice regularization~\cite{Reisz:1987da}.

 We consider three forms of corrections to correlators and hadron mass differences at leading order in the fine-structure constant $\alpha = e^2/(4\pi)$.
-These corrections arise from either the zero mode contribution to the partition function, the presence of a finite photon mass, or finite volume effects.
-The analytic forms of these corrections are determined from an effective theory for hadrons of mass $M$ ($M=m_n$, $m_p$, $m_{K^+}$, and $m_{K^0}$) and charge $Q$, with a cutoff given by $\Lambda_{UV}\sim M$; the point-like treatment of hadrons is expected to break down at $\Lambda_{UV}\sim 2 m_\pi$.
-The effective field theory is a generalization of nonrelativistic QED (NRQED) ~\cite{Caswell:1985ui} for hadrons that includes a photon mass term, and additional operators unconstrained by gauge invariance.
+These corrections arise from either the zero mode contribution to the partition function, the presence of a finite photon mass, or FV effects.
+The analytic forms of these corrections are determined from an EFT for hadrons of mass $M$ ($M=m_n$, $m_p$, $m_{K^+}$, and $m_{K^0}$) and charge $Q$; the naive expansion is in $m_\gamma / M$ (i.e. $\Lambda_\textrm{UV} = M$)~\footnote{Dynamical pions must be accounted for when $m_\gamma \gtrsim 2m_\pi$.
+This can be handled within chiral perturbation theory but is not considered in the present work.}.
+The EFT is a generalization of nonrelativistic QED~\cite{Caswell:1985ui} for hadrons that includes a photon mass term, and additional operators that are not constrained by gauge invariance.

-{ (1) \it Zero mode:} As demonstrated below, for sufficiently small $m_\gamma$, the zero mode of the temporal photon field appearing in \Eq{noncompact_u1} must be treated exactly.
-In that limit, the charged particle two-point function has the form
+{ (1) \it Zero mode:} For sufficiently small $m_\gamma$, the zero mode of the temporal photon field appearing in \Eq{noncompact_u1} must be treated nonperturbatively \cite{Endres:2015vpi}.
+In this regime, the two-point function for single hadrons has the form